Chapter 7 Bankruptcy Help for Killeen Residents

 Most Chapter 7 cases for Killeen residents are handled in the U.S. Bankruptcy Court for the Western District of Texas, Waco Division, at U.S. Bankruptcy Court, 800 Franklin Avenue, Suite 140, Waco, TX 76701.

-Attorney Don Hood serves Killeen County residents and files with the Southern District of Texas, Killeen Division.
-Phone and video consultations are available for island and mainland Killeen County clients.
+Attorney Don Hood serves Bell County residents and files with the Western District of Texas, Waco Division.
+Phone and video consultations are available for Bell County clients.

 Killeen Areas We Serve